killroy2k/CSEFINALPROJECT/project/project/README.md

 *   Make sure the system where the scripts are running has internet access, as the scripts need to make API calls.
 *   If you face any permission issues while running the scripts, you may need to adjust file permissions or run the scripts with appropriate user permissions.

-*also maybe need a Twitter/API that is up to date